Madurai Chicken Curry Recipe is a popular dish from southern India. Madurai is famous for hot and spicy food, with

 - In another small frying pan, add a teaspoon of sesame oil, cumin seeds, black pepper, and curry leaves.
 Stir fry until cumin splutters.

 - Saute them further till arrives at the desired consistency.

 - Serve it hot with rice.

-Serve along with rice, It also best suitable for naan, paratha, South Indian parotta.
+Serve along with rice; it is also best suited for naan, paratha, and South Indian parotta.

-Can also be served as appetizers for the Party.
+It can also be served as appetizer for the Party.

 Tips and Variations for Madurai Chicken Curry Recipe:

 The same recipe can be used to make mutton curry or prawn curry.

-Make it with a bone-in whole chicken, you will definitely find this more delicious.
-If you are using a whole chicken, then cut it into the small chicken before cooking it.
+Make it with a bone-in whole chicken; this is more delicious.
+If you use a whole chicken, cut it into a small chicken before cooking it.